go-vela/site/content/reference/yaml/steps.md

 ---
 steps:
   - ruleset:
-      # Below is displaying it will overwrite Vela's default behavior to use a
+      # Below is displaying how to overwrite Vela's default behavior to use an
-      # "and" behavior when comparing all ruleset rules.
-The available
+      # "or" behavior when comparing all ruleset rules.
-      # operators are: and, and or.
+      # The available operators are: and, and or.
       operator: or
 ```